urlennia/URDC/whitepaper.md

-Whitepaper - Urlennian Digital Coin (URDC)
+Whitepaper - Urlennia Digital Coin (URDC)
 <br><br>
 1. Abstract
-The Urlennian Digital Coin(URDC) is a type of cryptocurrency that is referred to as a commodity-backed stablecoin, meaning it is backed by reserve assets in a decentralized financial system, such as gold, platinum, and mineral assets.
+The Urlennia Digital Coin(URDC) is a type of cryptocurrency that is referred to as a commodity-backed stablecoin, meaning it is backed by reserve assets in a decentralized financial system, such as gold, platinum, and mineral assets.
 In the case of URDC, it is designed to be pegged to 9% of the Urlennian gross national product(GNP) and secured 1:1 by real world commodities.
 <br><br>
 2. Vision & Mission
-To establish the Urlennian Digital Coin (URDC) as the commodity-backed stable cryptocurrency of the future, providing financial autonomy, reducing dependency on traditional banking systems, and fostering global economic inclusion.
+To establish the Urlennia Digital Coin (URDC) as the commodity-backed stable cryptocurrency of the future, providing financial autonomy, reducing dependency on traditional banking systems, and fostering global economic inclusion.

 Our mission is to leverage cutting-edge blockchain technology to create a stable, secure, and scalable digital currency that powers daily transactions, government services, and international trade.
 Through transparent governance and strategic partnerships, URDC will become a key player in the emerging decentralized economy.